RoikkuTo/react-html-writer/README.md

 # React HTML Writer
 This are some components that will allow you to animate HTML writing on your application.
+I will add functionalities and fix progressively 😊.

 ## Installation
 Via npm